zoyron/neovim/README.md

 After copying the above command, run *nvim* on your terminal, and all the required plugins will be installed

-*As of now, this configuration works for mac users only.
-Suppport for other devices would be added soon.*
+*As of now, this configuration works for mac/linux users only.
+Support for window devices would be added soon.*

 ### Some must knows before using: